Row64/GPU-Script/Doc/FAQ.md

 -----------------------------------------------------------------------
 ## **Why is this project called GPU Script, but from what I see only runs C++?**

-Our goal is to simplify using Vulkan to the point is easy to script.
+Our goal is to simplify using Vulkan to the point where it is easy to script.
 We are in the middle of a JavaScript layer and have our eye on Python.
 Once we have these pieces up and running and well tested we will bring them into the build.

 -----------------------------------------------------------------------
 ## **I don't get what you mean by SUI and TUI?
 What does this mean?
 I don't see it in other Vulkan projects.**